elihunter173/java-manifest-py/README.md

 ```

-You can however describe more custom encoders that support for example lists of
+You can however describe more custom encoders that support, for example, lists
-strings.
+of strings.

 ```python
 >>> def encode(key, val):